amakovskyi/integration_testing_guide/README.md

-## The guide how to perform integration testing of back-end applications
+## The guide on how to perform integration testing of back-end applications

 Integration tests, when written in the right way, can: